lz2510/Tech/tree_implemention.md

 # tree implemention

-## base case

-how to check if has children?
+## how to check if has children?

-it's recommend solution 1.
+it's recommend solution 1. because the base case in a recursion should be put at the beginning.

 solution 1: call anyway without check if has children, check as a base case at the beginning and check node self treeNode. note that the node must can be null ?TreeNode in the argument definition by adding question ? mark.